 - Emotional/Mental Health

-The challenges of maintaining emotional health are well documented by organizations such as the American Association of Medical Colleges (AAMC), the American Association for the Advancement of Science (AAAS) and the Association of Schools of Allied Health Professions (ASAHP).
+The challenges of maintaining emotional health are well documented by organizations such as the American Association of Medical Colleges, the American Association for the Advancement of Science and the Association of Schools of Allied Health Professions.
 Learn about our Student and House Staff Mental Health Service, as well as the resources available through WellConnect.

 Finding time within your hectic schedule to establish a lifestyle that supports your physical health can be a challenge.
 Whether you’re looking for a place to exercise, resources for your occupational health, or primary care resources, the Office of Student Services has you covered!
 Find resources to support you.

-Financial fitness can easily be left out of our personal definitions of health and wellness, but it is certainly an important aspect.
 Learning how to live on a budget, understanding how to minimize debt, and counsel on general financial planning are all critical aspects of holistic health and wellness.
-Aside from the basic administrative support provided by the Financial Aid and Student Account Services offices, the WellConnect’s CU Thrive website also provides helpful tips and resources to support your financial wellness and to assist you with developing the skills and experience needed to live a fiscally responsible lifestyle.
+Aside from the basic administrative support provided by the Student Financial Aid and Student Account Services offices, the WellConnect’s CU Thrive website also provides helpful tips and resources to support your financial wellness and to assist you with developing the skills and experience needed to live a fiscally responsible lifestyle.

 It is not uncommon that, in adjusting to the demands on your time, the social aspects of wellness are the first to fall by the wayside in favor of more time to study, research and lab obligations, or keeping up with the general demands of your program.
 Explore opportunities to socialize at Baylor.

-It should go without saying that intellectual health and wellness is an integral part of holistic wellness for graduate and professional students.
+Intellectual health and wellness are integral parts of holistic wellness for graduate and professional students.
 While Baylor only recruits the best and brightest, that doesn’t mean our students and trainees never face any academic difficulties.
 In addition to providing physical study spaces and other resources through the Education Resource Center, the Office of Student Services also houses a variety of resources geared towards time management, study skills and test taking.
 Explore Academic Excellence resources.

 Whether the term “spirituality” means religious practice and observation, or simply connectedness with self and the world around you, spirituality is an important dimension of health and wellness.
 In addition to the many resources for spiritual expression that can be found throughout Houston, Baylor offers presentations on the intersections between health and spirituality, tours of the sacred sites of Houston, yoga classes, and workshops on the art of mindfulness.